tosmi-gitops/onboarding/README.md

 ## Nomenclature

-- Tenant: A team that requires OpenShift resources in one or more clusters.
+- Tenant: A team requiring OpenShift resources in one or more clusters.
 - Cluster: An OpenShift cluster managed by a platform team

 ## Use cases considered